nidandre/Anki-Templates-for-Foreign-Language-Learning/README.md

 You can easily generate several MP3s at once : download the [AwesomeTTS add-on](https://ankiweb.net/shared/info/1436550454) and use the Google Translate UK or US.

 If you want to change languages, all you need to do is change the code.
+Otherwise, contact me.

 Have fun !